 "Don't worry about the money, Ari," Lewis Morton said.
 "We just opened up a new skimming operation on several national trucking companies, taking minuscule amounts from their waybills and shuttling them to our accounts.
 We've cleared $20 million in just six months.
 I'll set my people on recovering the initial payment to the Serbian gunman.

-“When Arsen Murka called Imer at 1 a.m. and requested support from my staff, all the details about the operation transferred to me via a secure phone.
+“Arsen Murka called at 1 a.m. and requested support from my staff.
 I communicated the info to my night staff, and that's where I think the information leaked."

 “I put out feelers to our snitches in the Chicago Police Department after it became clear that the hit job had failed,” Imer Bisha said.

 “Commander DiMarco’s residence is in Precinct 1.
 Our source in the neighboring Precinct 9 told us that Officer Mackenzie Merrick was one of the FBI team members who killed our sniper.
-This is the same undercover cop we tried to wax last June 19th.”
+He is the same undercover cop we tried to wax last June 19th.”

 Everybody looked at their display panels at Arsen Murka.
 He was staring downward, absorbed in his thoughts.
-Eventually, after some tense seconds, he looked up at the web camera.
+Eventually, he looked up at the web camera after some tense seconds.

 "For the time being, contact me first before any action against the Chicago Police or the Merrick family.
 Everybody good?"

-The display screen showed each of the syndicate bosses raising their fists and giving the thumbs-up sign.
+The display screen showed the syndicate bosses raising their fists and giving the thumbs-up sign.

 "OK," Arsen said, "I'll stay in touch."